[40%, sampled in Kyrgyzstan]

-He then gave me a bottle of Kognac.
+He gave me a bottle of cognac.

 So I said: “No no no, I mean VODKA, what kind of VODKA do you drink?”
-To which he simply replied that he didn’t drink any vodka.
+To which he simply replied that he didn’t drink vodka.

 “What do men drink?”
 I finally asked him.

 The first thing I noticed was the price.
 Most vodka in Kyrgyzstan is insanely cheap.
 Like, life-threateningly cheap.
 This 500ml bottle was about 180 Som, making it less than 4€ for a 700ml bottle.

 When I asked people why vodka was so cheap in Kyrgyzstan, most of them said that if you made it more expensive, then people would just distill it at their homes, thus posing a much greater risk to public health.

 Okay, so Ozon it was.
 This stuff says OXYGEN-ENRICHED on the label.
 Being conscious about my health, I’ve always loved the idea that drinking hard liquor can somehow be good for me.
 More oxygen?
 Yes, please!